NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels.md

 4. Find the IP address or hostname in the list and select **Delete**.

-If you need to revert to the default Split Tunnel entries recommended by Cloudflare, select **Restore default entries**.
+If you need to revert to the default Split Tunnel entries recommended by Khulnasoft, select **Restore default entries**.